marcelooliveira/RoadToMicroservices/Part 01/Article/Article.md

 but in fact the web page is technically a complete set of HTML files (including header, body and footer), images, icons, CSS stylesheets, JavaScript code and so on.
 A single view might render all the webpage, but usually each view is only responsible for the inner page contents.

-The Controllers are the components responsible for dealing with the incoming requests made to a set of views, preparing the data and invoking the views accordingly.
+The Controllers are the components responsible for dealing with the incoming requests made to a set of views, deciding which data needs to be provided for the views, and requesting and preparing such data and invoking the views accordingly.
 Controllers will also deal with data violations, redirecting the application to error pages when needed.

-MVC SIGNIFICA MODEL-VIEW-CONTROLLER, E É UM PADRÃO PARA CRIAR O FRONT-END DE UMA APLICAÇÃO WebHost

-MODEL SIGNIFICA

-VIEW SIGNIFICA

-CONTROLLER É UM TIPO DE COMPONENTE RESPONSÁVEL POR TRATAR AS REQUISIÕES E RESPOSTAS A UM DETERMINADO RECURSO DA APLICAÇÃO WEB.
-ESSE RECURSO PODE SER UMA PÁGINA HTML OU UMA ACTION QUE RETORNA UM ARQUIVO JSON, POR EXEMPLO

 *** COMO CRIAR UM NOVO PROJETO MVC?